<<

 Temporal Extension of one instantaneous End (extension time optional)

-Live music, stage installation and live video
+Live music, stage installation, and live video.

 The sonic elements featured in the installation are derived from microphones planted within two analog tape recorders.
 These devices, invented for the documentation, preservation and conservation of sound, are used to provide the voices that play protagonist to the piece: streamed through a computer, the sounds are subtly manipulated and played back onto surrounding speakers, thus accentuating specific defining characteristics of the devices themselves.
-The resulting composition circles around the machines, situated at the center of a sculptural formation that consists of four speakers, two tape recorders (Akai 4000 DS and Tesla B 100) and usually a small neon strip lamp on supporting structure.
-The installation was exhibited in various venues in Budapest (HU), Prague (CZ), Lublin (PL), and Cologne (DE).

 audio-visual performance at Mediapark Cologne, 2013.